gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Update-AIPScanner.md

 Run this cmdlet with an account that has the database-level role of db_owner for the database that the scanner is using (named AzInfoProtectionScanner).

-Note: This cmdlet requires the preview version of the scanner that is included with the current preview version of the Azure Information Protection client.

 ## EXAMPLES

 ### Example 1: Update the database schema for the scanner after an upgrade for the Azure Information Protection client